How To Deal With Colds & Congestion

 - Stick with your own cup or mug, plates, cutlery and other kitchen utensils to minimise the risk of passing on any bacteria to another member of your family.

-- Steam inhalation can help shift congestion and have you breathing more freely – simply fill a bowl with hot water, place a towel over your head and breathe deeply.
+- inhalation can help shift congestion and have you breathing more freely – simply fill a bowl with hot water, place a towel over your head and breathe deeply.
 Add a few drops of your favourite scented oils – eucalyptus is a great choice.

-- Gargle with warm salt water – this can help relieve the symptoms of a sore throat for some time.
+- with warm salt water – this can help relieve the symptoms of a sore throat for some time.

 - Make sure you’re getting your vitamins!
 Vitamin C is thought to protect the immune system, so try eating fruits and vegetables like strawberries, oranges, brussel sprouts, red and green peppers and broccoli.